prk-2023/rust_tutorials/2025/eBPF/aya/prerequisites.md

 # Rust based eBPF Programming: ( Prerequisites )

 ## Essentials in Short:
-In short, topics that are essential to work with `eBPF` programs includes both user-space and kernel-space programming, below is a short list of essential that require to have understanding of:
+In short, the topics essential for working with `eBPF` programs include both user-space and kernel-space programming.
+Below is a short list of the key topics that require a solid understanding:

 - What are Hooks  and how they work
 - What are tracepoints